bohlinger/wavy/docs/tutorials.rst

 5. access/read model data
 #########################
 Model output can be accessed and read using the modelmod module.
 The modelmod config file model_specs.yaml needs adjustments if you want to include a model that is not present as default.
-Given that the model output file you would like to read in follows the cf-conventions and standard_names are unique, the minimum information you have to provide are usually:
+Given that the model output file you would like to read follows the cf-conventions and standard_names are unique, the minimum information you have to provide are usually:

 .. code-block:: yaml